 Everyone has two SMAD4 genes and two BMPR1A genes (one from their mother, and one from their father).
-If one of these genes is not working this is known as having a faulty SMAD4 or BMPR1A gene, or having a SMAD4 or BMPR1A mutation.
-People with a faulty SMAD4 or BMPR1A gene are known to have Juvenile Polyposis syndrome.
+If one of these genes is not working this is known as having a faulty SMAD4 gene or a faulty BMPR1A gene, or having a SMAD4 mutation or a BMPR1A mutation.

 People with a faulty SMAD4 gene may also have a condition known as Hereditary Haemorrhagic Telangiectasia (HHT).